 Located just 40 minutes north of Cairns and 25 minutes south of Port Douglas, Hartley's Crocodile Adventures is simply the best place to see crocodiles and local wildlife in Tropical North Queensland.
 With over 2100 metres of timber boardwalks and pathways leading you on a journey of discovery throu...

-The award-winning Wildlife Habitat, located in Port Douglas, provides visitors with a chance to experience the Wetlands, Rainforest, Savannah and Woodlands environments in an open and interactive setting.
-Make your way along the boardwalk of the Rainforest environment, and fully immerse yourself...
+The award-winning Wildlife Habitat, located in Port Douglas, provides visitors with a chance to experience the Wetlands, Rainforest, Savannah and Woodlands environments up close in an open and interactive setting.
+Experience a sumptuous Breakfast with the Birds or delicious Lunch with the Lorike...

 At Down Under Tours we abide by the motto "Our People make the difference".
 From our accommodating Driver-Guides and dynamic Marketing personalities working on the front line of our company to our friendly Reservations staff, Operations team and dedicated Administrative people working behind the sce...